garrandall/popular-music-data/tracks/groovin--ub40.md

 It's so good to be free
 I've got sunshine in the daytime
 And moonlight every night
-And I'm just groovin' ......
+And I'm just groovin' ...
 Etc

 That I'm just groovin', groovin'
 Grooving out on life
-I'm just groovin' ooh groovin' groovin' till I die
+I'm just groovin' ohgroovin'
+groovin' till I die